Your trip to Puerto Rico isn’t complete without checking out the many things to do in Vieques.

 Kayak in a Bioluminescent Bay

-Probably the main attraction in Vieques, Mosquito Bay is the most popular of the three bioluminescent bays in Puerto Rico.
+One of the main attractions in Vieques, Mosquito Bay is the most popular of the three bioluminescent bays in Puerto Rico.
 You can take a night kayak tour with any of the tour companies in Vieques, but book your kayaking experience during a night with a new moon to see the bay at its brightest.

 👉 Pro Tip: Water gets inside the kayak while you paddle on the bioluminescent bay, and although rare, some kayaks do tip over, so it’s better to have your phone safe and attached to your neck.
 This pouch by Stash7 is a great choice because it still lets you take photos with it (though, unless you have a really great camera or there is moonlight, it may be too dark anyway).